K-PaaS/application-platform-guide-eng/user_guide/application_platform/cf_cli.md

   ```
-  Retrieves list of plugin repository(Storage) added in CLI.
+  Retrieves a list of plugin repositories (Storage) added in CLI.
   ```